surniaulula/wpsso-merchant-return-policy/README.md

 <h3>WPSSO Core Required</h3>

-<p>WPSSO Merchant Return Policy Manager (WPSSO MRP) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which creates extensive and complete structured data to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>
+<p>WPSSO Schema Merchant Return Policy Manager (WPSSO MRP) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which creates extensive and complete structured data to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>

 <h2>Installation</h2>

 <h3 class="top">Install and Uninstall</h3>

 <ul>
-<li><a href="https://wpsso.com/docs/plugins/wpsso-merchant-return-policy/installation/install-the-plugin/">Install the WPSSO Merchant Return Policy Manager add-on</a>.</li>
+<li><a href="https://wpsso.com/docs/plugins/wpsso-merchant-return-policy/installation/install-the-plugin/">Install the WPSSO Schema Merchant Return Policy Manager add-on</a>.</li>
-<li><a href="https://wpsso.com/docs/plugins/wpsso-merchant-return-policy/installation/uninstall-the-plugin/">Uninstall the WPSSO Merchant Return Policy Manager add-on</a>.</li>
+<li><a href="https://wpsso.com/docs/plugins/wpsso-merchant-return-policy/installation/uninstall-the-plugin/">Uninstall the WPSSO Schema Merchant Return Policy Manager add-on</a>.</li>
 </ul>